Plain English

 Insider buying

-Insider buying is when company executives, board members, or other insiders purchase shares of their own company's stock…
+Insider buying is when a company's executives, directors, or other high-level employees purchase shares of their own com…

 Institutional investor